mmiddaugh/lighthouse-facilities/README.md

   This data is aggregated during the nightly facilities collection.
 * `Website CSV` is a
   [CSV document](facilities/src/main/resources/websites.csv)
-  of facility website URLS, maintained in this repository.
+  of facility website URLs, maintained in this repository.
   This data is aggregated during facilities collection to augment the _live_ sources.
 * `Corporate Data Warehouse (CDW)` undergoes a nightly ETL process to transfer various data resources to the _SQL52_ server, where it is consumed during facilities collection.
 Namely:
     - Mental Health, Clinical Services, and Stop Codes from the _A01_ server, sourced from the VHA Support Center (VSSC) and Office of Mental Health.